Arlene Phillips: Gala for Grenfell

 In July 2017, Phillips announced a dance gala to raise funds for those affected by the Grenfell Tower fire.
 The Gala for Grenfell took place on 30 July 2017 at the Adelphi Theatre, London and included stars from Strictly Come Dancing, The Royal Ballet and Sir Matthew Bourne's New Adventures company.
 Phillips said of the dancers taking part "They’re just doing it as themselves because each of the dancers is giving a gift and I want you to see them, and that they’re doing it for the love".
 The proceeds from the event went to the Kensington & Chelsea Foundation, the charity running the Grenfell Tower Fund.

 Spoken word tour

 In 2017, Phillips embarked on a UK-wide spoken word tour, in conversation with Jacquie Storey.

+Holding Back the Years

+In 2017, Phillips was a presenter on the BBC One series Holding Back the Years.

 I'm a Celebrity...Get Me Out of Here!

 In November 2021, Phillips at the age of 78 became the oldest ever contestant to appear on ITV's I'm a Celebrity...Get Me Out of Here!.
-The record was formerly held by Stanley Johnson who took part in the seventeenth series of the show at the age of 77.
+The record was formerly held by Stanley Johnson who took part in the 17th series of the show at the age of 77.
 Phillips participated in series 21 of the show and was the first celebrity eliminated.